Hilrein/Hilrein/README.md

 ## Web & Mobile Developer

-* 🌍  I'm based in Astana
+* 🌍  I'm based in Germany
+* 👤  I'm middle developer at 18y.o.
+* 💼  I'm working as a backend at Kraken (Crypto Company)
 * 🖥️  See my portfolio at [this link](https://hilrein.vercel.app/)
 * ✉️  You can contact me at [hilreinn@gmail.com](mailto:hilreinn@gmail.com)
 * 🧠  I'm learning machine learning